 The stall occurs at a definite angle of attack.
 This is not quite the same as a definite airspeed, for reasons discussed in section 2.13.5.
 At any speed below maneuvering speed, if you pull the yoke back far enough, you will stall.15

 Suppose you are in a dive, and you want to pull up into a climb, as shown in figure 16.18.
-If you pull back back on the yoke to the point where you are developing 2 Gs, the stalling speed will be 41% higher than it would be in unaccelerated flight.
-The rule is: stalling speed goes like the square root of the load factor.
+If you pull back back on the yoke to the point where you are developing 2 Gs, the stall speed will be 41% higher than it would be in unaccelerated flight.
+The rule is: stall speed goes like the square root of the load factor.

 Any stall that happens during the recovery from a previous stall is called a secondary stall.
 It is not uncommon for secondary stalls to be accelerated stalls.

 An even more-common type of accelerated stalls occurs during turns.
 If you are in a nice steady turn with 45 degrees of bank, the load factor is 1.4, so the stall speed will be 20% higher than it would be in ordinary one-G flight.
 Therefore, if you are relying on the airspeed indicator to warn you of an impending stall, you will be fooled.